-Karen Mickley-Gomez is a nurse, yoga teacher, Francophile, and cocker spaniel rescue advocate.
-She works for a therapeutic foster care program in New Haven, and lives in Easton, Connecticut with her husband, stepdaugher Lilia, son Timotéo, and an ever-evolving group of adopted and foster dogs.
+Karen Mickley-Gomez is an RN, yoga teacher, Francophile, and cocker spaniel rescue advocate.
+She works as a hospice nurse, and lives in Easton, Connecticut with her husband, stepdaugher Lilia, son Timotéo, and an ever-evolving group of adopted and foster dogs.

 Originally from New Jersey, Kate moved to Connecticut with her husband about seven years ago.
 She works full time at a marketing communications agency as a public relations specialist.
 Kate and Colin have three children, four-year old daughter Bailey and identical twin 19 month old boys Gavin and Spencer.
 Several months ago the family was also told that Gavin was diagnosed with infantile quadriplegic cerebral palsy.
 When not spending time with her kids or at work, Kate loves working out, cooking and reading.
 Although it has been noted on more than one occasion that sarcasm is her true passion.